StrayDragon/flask-x-openapi-schema/docs/index.md

 ## License

-This project is licensed under the terms of the license included in the repository.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.